AtherEnergy/ravro/README.md

 assert_eq!(Ok("true\nfalse\n".to_string()), common::get_java_tool_output(datafile_name));
 ```

+## Running tests

+We currently use [avro-tools.jar](https://mvnrepository.com/artifact/org.apache.avro/avro-tools/1.8.2) to get written .avro data
+output and assert against its output.
+This is until we implement decoding of .avro files.
+So the tool needs to be downloaded for tests to run.
+To install the tool issue: `./install_test_util.sh` and then run:

+`cargo test`

 ## License

 ravro is licensed under the terms of the MIT License or the Apache License 2.0, at your choosing.

 Code of Conduct

-Contribution to the `ravro` crate is organized under the terms of the Contributor Covenant, the maintainer of failure, @creativcoder, promises to intervene to uphold that code of conduct.
+Contribution to the `ravro` crate is organized under the terms of the Contributor Covenant, the maintainer of ravro, @creativcoder, promises to intervene to uphold that code of conduct.